inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 :Padang: Post Haiti's earthquake in 2010, there was a huge effort to map Haiti
-    through |OSM|, coordinating this effort was very hard, and hence |DFATAusAid| subsequently funded the creation of OSM tasking Server.
+    through |OSM|, coordinating this effort was very hard, and hence |GoA| subsequently funded the creation of OSM tasking Server.
     The OSM tasking server is a web-base tool where you are able to select your own square to map.
 The first pilot of the web-tool was in Padang, the specified area is now 100% finished with over 95,